The Life and Work of Alan Allbon

 Kenneth recalled that this was completely unexpected - Alan had no prior history of heart problems, apparently enjoying excellent health throughout his life and almost never missing a day’s work due to illness.
 Now suddenly he was gone at a seemingly premature age.
 His wife Elsie never recovered from the shock, passing away herself only a year later.

-As always, we don't claim to know it all, nor can we guarantee that we've got it all right.
-Accordingly, if anyone out there is able to correct us at any point or add to our knowledge as presented here, please get in touch!
+As always, I don't claim to know it all, nor can I guarantee that I've got it all right.
+Accordingly, if anyone out there is able to correct me at any point or add to our knowledge as presented here, please get in touch!
 Any published contributions will be gratefully and openly acknowledged.

 Article © Adrian C. Duncan, first published March 2015